QuocNguyen2501/HR.LeaveManagement.Clean/README.md

     - Known what is Options pattern, and how to implement it in an ASP.NET project

 # Section 6 (05 Dec - 07 Dec, 2023)
-- I have completed all features (LeaveType, LeaveAllocation, LeaveRequest) in HR.LeaveManagement.Api (without testing by Swagger).
+- Completed all features (LeaveType, LeaveAllocation, LeaveRequest) in HR.LeaveManagement.Api (without testing by Swagger).
 My feeling about this architecture, there are so many steps to implement a feature, it may be a difficulty for new developers.
 However,when we separate our code to smallest parts, then it is very short and easy for understanding and testing.
-- I also revised how to make an Exception Global Handler by a middleware the powerful feature in .Net.
+- Revised how to make an Exception Global Handler by a middleware the powerful feature in .Net.

+# Section 7 to 9 (07 Dec - 22 Dec, 2023)
+- Finished some based unit-test and integration test as in this course.
+- Finished adding Identity to project.
+- Finished some basic UI in Blazor.

+# Section 10 (Skipped)